inventree/inventree-docs/docs/extend/python.md

     'virtual': False,
     ## Note - You do not have to fill out *all* fields
 })

+## Before we can add parameters to the couch, we neeed to create the parameter templates
+## These parameter templates need to be defined only once and can be used for all other parts.
+LengthTemplate = ParameterTemplate.create(api, { 'name' : 'Length', 'units' : 'Meters' })
+WeightTemplate = ParameterTemplate.create(api, { 'name' : 'Weight', 'units' : 'kg' })

+## Now we create the parameters
+ParameterLength = Parameter.create(api, { 'part': couch.pk, 'template': LengthTemplate.pk, 'data' : 2 })
+ParameterWeight = Parameter.create(api, { 'part': couch.pk, 'template': WeightTemplate.pk, 'data' : 60 })

 ## Create a new StockItem
 item = StockItem.create(api, {